Try this maple balsamic elixir on beautiful Ontario farm-fresh fruits and vegetables.

-Farmers/producers rely on a complex balance of nature, nurture and infinite patience to make good things happen for cooks in the kitchen.
-Natureʼs rhythm is lost on us all too often, and in turn, living largely indoors, we can lack an awareness of the farmers and producers that toil over their quality products very close to our homes.
+Farmers and producers rely on a complex balance of nature, nurture and infinite patience to make good things happen for cooks in the kitchen.
+Natureʼs rhythm is lost on us all too often.
+In turn, we can lack an awareness of the farmers and producers who toil over their quality products very close to our homes.

-Maple Balsamic Elixir Recipe:
+Maple Balsamic Elixir

-Be careful to watch the pot—boiling sugars can burn really fast and be hot!
+- Be careful to watch the pot—boiling sugars can burn really fast and be hot!
 Kids, please have an adult present.

-Local producers did the work for you, now you can mix it up and make it your own!
+Local producers did the work for you.
+Now, you can mix it up and make it your own!

 A very special thank you to farmers Chris Krucker and Denise Trigatti of Manorun Farm!